About Us

 I'm not a doctor or a personal trainer.
 What I do is read primary research — PubMed studies, clinical trials, endocrinology journals — and translate it into workout plans and nutritional guidance that's specific to this age group.
 Every recommendation I make links to the study behind it.
 If I can't find the study, I don't make the recommendation.

-Independent Fitness Researcher Exercise Physiology Women's Hormonal Health Nutritional Science Science Communication
+Independent Fitness Researcher Evidence-Based Fitness Research Women's Health Research Nutrition Research Science Communication Healthy Aging Education

 How Every Article Gets Built